Lotus AMI Pro document magic bytes (.sam)

 What are the magic bytes for .sam files?

-The magic bytes for Lotus AMI Pro document files are 5B 56 45 52 5D at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Lotus AMI Pro document (.sam) files are 5B 56 45 52 5D at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .sam file?